Bindwell

 Innovation is stagnant: since the 2010s, fewer than 40 new active ingredients have been introduced.
 Most "new" pesticides are just minor tweaks of existing chemicals.

-Industry left behind: AI has revolutionized drug discovery; pesticide discovery is overdue for the same transformation because the underlying biochemistry is similar.
+Industry left behind: AI is revolutionizing drug discovery; pesticide discovery is overdue for the same transformation because the underlying biochemistry is similar.

-Making better pesticides is hard: the ideal pesticide kills only pests and nothing else — current solutions poison the entire ecosystem along with their targets.
+Pesticide safety is a problem: the ideal pesticide kills only pests and nothing else — current solutions poison the entire ecosystem along with their targets.

 Solution